Richey Edwards

-Richard James Edwards (born 22 December 1967 – disappeared 1 February 1995), also known as Richey James or Richey Manic, was a Welsh musician who was the lyricist and rhythm guitarist of the alternative rock band Manic Street Preachers.
-He was known for his dark, politicised and intellectual songwriting which, combined with an enigmatic and eloquent character, has assured him cult status.
-He has been cited as a leading lyricist of his generation, leading the Cool Cymru movement.
+Richard James Edwards (22 December 1967 – disappeared 1 February 1995, declared dead 24 November 2008), also known as Richey James or Richey Manic, was a Welsh musician who was the lyricist and rhythm guitarist of the alternative rock band Manic Street Preachers.
+He was known for his dark, politicised and intellectual songwriting that, combined with an enigmatic and eloquent character, has assured him cult status; he has also been cited as a leading lyricist of his generation.
+Although he regularly involved himself in the band's songwriting, Edwards rarely recorded any guitar performances with the band.

 Edwards disappeared on 1 February 1995.
-On 24 November 2008, he was declared presumed dead "on or since" 1 February 1995.
+On 24 November 2008, he was legally declared dead "on or since" 1 February 1995.
 The ninth Manic Street Preachers album, Journal for Plague Lovers, released on 18 May 2009, is composed entirely of songs with lyrics left by Edwards.
 As of 2005, the remaining members of Manic Street Preachers were still paying 25% royalties into an account in his name.

-Biography
+Early life

-Richard James Edwards was born and raised in Blackwood, Wales to Graham and Sherry Edwards.
-He had one younger sister, Rachel (born 1969), with whom he was close.
-Edwards attended Oakdale Comprehensive School.
-From 1986 to 1989, he attended University of Wales, Swansea and graduated with a 2:1 degree in political history.
-The Edwards family lived in Blackwood.
-He met Nicky Wire, Sean Moore and James Dean Bradfield at Oakdale Comprehensive School.
+Richard James Edwards was born and raised in Blackwood, Caerphilly, Wales, to Graham and Sherry Edwards.
+He had one younger sister, Rachel (born 1969), with whom he was close:

+Edwards attended Oakdale Comprehensive School, where he met future bandmates Nicky Wire, Sean Moore and James Dean Bradfield.
+From 1986 to 1989, he attended University of Wales, Swansea, and graduated with a 2:1 degree in political history.

 Career

 Edwards was initially a driver and roadie for Manic Street Preachers.
 He was accepted as the band's main spokesman and fourth member in 1989.
-Edwards showed little musical talent; his real contribution to the band was in their lyrics and design.
-He frequently mimed playing the guitar during early live performances and accordingly only played on two songs during the Manic Street Preachers studio career, but was, along with bassist Nicky Wire, principal lyricist.
+Edwards showed little interest in his guitar playing during the early years of the band; his real contribution was in their lyrics and design.
+When recalling Edwards' first live show, bassist Nicky Wire stated that Edwards "only did one song, he didn't know any of the others;" when asked about his guitar playing Edwards said, "Why is everyone hung up on an ugly piece of wood and metal and strings?"
+Accordingly, he only played on two songs during the band's studio career; however, along with Wire, Edwards was their principal lyricist.
 Edwards is said to have written approximately 80% of the lyrics on their third album, The Holy Bible.
 Both are credited on all songs written before Edwards' disappearance, with Edwards receiving sole credit on three tracks from the 1996 album Everything Must Go, and co-writing credits on another two.

-Despite Edwards' lack of musical input, he contributed to their overall musical direction, and according to the rest of the band on the Everything Must Go DVD, he played a leading role in deciding the band's sound.
 Edwards expressed a desire to create a concept album described as "Pantera meets Nine Inch Nails meets Screamadelica".
-Lead guitarist and vocalist James Dean Bradfield later expressed doubt over whether the band would have produced such an album: "I was worried that as chief tune-smith in the band I wasn't actually going to be able to write things that he would have liked.
+Bradfield, the band's lead guitarist and vocalist, later expressed doubt over whether the Manic Street Preachers would have produced such an album: "I was worried that as chief tune-smith in the band I wasn't actually going to be able to write things that he would have liked.
 There would have been an impasse in the band for the first time born out of taste."